Bean Validation

 BeanValidationStrategy sorts the error messages for validation errors in the following order.

-• Order of item names returned by javax.servlet.ServletRequest#getParameterNames (If the item in which the error occurred does not exist in the request parameter, it is moved to the end)
+• Order of item names returned by jakarta.servlet.ServletRequest#getParameterNames (If the item in which the error occurred does not exist in the request parameter, it is moved to the end)

 Note that the value returned by getParameterNames is implementation-dependent, and the alignment order may change depending on the application server used.
 To change the sort order in the project, BeanValidationStrategy is inherited.